fizzed/ninja-rocker/README.md

 ### Install module

-Add the module to your conf/Module.java file:
+Add the module to your conf/Module.java file.
+Once installed, Rocker will replace the default FreeMarker template engine for all content with the type of "text/html".

 ```java
 package conf;